 Eddy Paul Thomas

-Eddy Paul Thomas has been working at the intersections of mercy ministries, racial reconciliation, human rights, and education for just over two decades.
-His passion is fueled by his faith and desire to see all of humanity treated with dignity and to have the Imago Dei recognized within them.
-His commitment to disrupting and dismantling the systemic issues that plague people of color, women, as well as the underserved of this country, has led to the creation of a variety of impactful community programs and awareness of the harmful institutions which disproportionately impact people of color.
+Eddy Paul Thomas has been working at the intersections of mercy ministry, racial reconciliation, human rights, and education for just over two decades.
+His passion is fueled by his faith and desire to see all of humanity treated with dignity.
+His commitment to disrupting and dismantling systemic issues that plague people of color, women, and the underserved both domestically and globally has led to the creation of impactful community programs and critical awareness.

-A survivor of the harsh realities of Midwest life for minorities, Eddy Paul attended Purdue University where he was a member of the 1995-96 Men's Big Ten Championship team and later won a women’s college basketball championship, as a coach.
-But regardless of the success experienced on the hardwood his heart for serving others was always at his core as he began his career of service immediately after graduating from college.
-From working as a social worker for programs that specialized in helping children with special needs to developing programs for underserved families and later developing programs to increase funding and improve the mental health outcomes for people who experienced homelessness in Louisville, Kentucky, Eddy Paul Thomas has gained a wealth of knowledge with regard to the systems, protocols, policies, and social contracts that have disproportionately impact people of color.
+Eddy Paul Thomas attended Purdue University, where he played point guard for the 1995-96 Men's Big Ten Championship Team.
+Later he helped coach the Franklin College Women’s Basketball Team to a Heartland Collegiate Athletic Conference Championship and a birth in the NCAA Tournament.
+His success experienced on the hardwood fueled his heart for coaching and serving others in his community.
+From working as a program developer and social worker for organizations that specialized in assisting children with special needs, underserved communities, and later cultivating opportunities to increase funding which improved mental health outcomes for people experiencing homelessness, he gained a wealth of knowledge concerning the systems, protocols, policies, and social contracts that have disproportionately impact people of color.